orbkit/orbkit/doc/gridbased/lowlevel.rst

 to the specific reading function, e.g., you can disable the interactive mode in ``read.read_molden``.

-The available input types are managed in the preceding chapters.

 .. hint::

   The main computational functions are not restricted to the ``QCinfo`` class.